Perl-Apollo/Corinna/rfc/faq.md

 shows that `class` is more powerful than your author suspected (I thought we'd need more features to get this far.
 I was wrong).

-Stevan "damnit" Little is writing [Stella](https://github.com/stevan/Stella), an actor model written with `class`.
+Stevan "Damn it" Little is writing [Stella](https://github.com/stevan/Stella), an actor model written with `class`.
 So far, he's been very pleased with how easy `class` is to work with.

-## 15.1.7 Is a class and a package the same thing?
+## 15.1.7 Are a class and a package the same thing?
 Not quite.
 A `class` keyword declares a class _and_ a namespace.
 A `package` keyword just declares the namespace.
 They both have the same scoping rules.